Landscape Vines Ideas

 READ

-Landscaping Ideas for Front of House With Rocks
+Landscaping Ideas With Gravel

 When choosing vines for ground cover, it’s important to consider your climate and soil type to ensure their success.
 Some popular options for ground cover vines include creeping fig (Ficus pumila), wintercreeper (Euonymus fortunei), and periwinkle (Vinca minor), among others.
 With proper selection and care, these vines can transform a bland area of your landscape into a visually stunning feature that requires minimal upkeep.